top of page

 Sports Massage

-This is a special kind of deep-tissue massage that is geared for all kinds of athletes - from professionals to weekend warriors.
+This is a special kind of deep-tissue massage that is geared for all kinds of athletes - from professionals, student athletes to weekend warriors.
 The goal is to maximize athletic performance.
 This can be done by preventing or accelerating the recovery of an injury, maintaining performance by increasing the flow of blood and nutrients to the muscle and keeping the tissue loose.
 Sports massage also aids in reducing the build-up of scar tissue while increasing range of motion and flexibility.
 The exact technique used in the session depends on the area of the body that gets overused and stressed during the athlete's sport of choice and training level.

 Lymphatic Drainage Massage